Geographic Information Science Minor

 Contact Information and Administrative Details

 This is an interdisciplinary minor housed in the College of Liberal Arts' Department of Geography, Environment and Society, but co-sponsored by CFANS and available to CFANS students.
-CFANS students who want to declare this minor should use the CFANS minor declaration form.
-If you have questions about this minor, contact the Geography advisor at firstname.lastname@example.org, or contact CFANS advisor Sheryl Bolstad at email@example.com.
+CFANS students who want to declare this minor should use the Add/Drop a CFANS Minor.
+If you have questions about this minor, contact the Geography advisor at email@example.com, or contact CFANS advisor Sheryl Bolstad at firstname.lastname@example.org.